ctkelley/MultiPrecisionArrays.jl/docs/src/index.md

 The structure also stores the residual.
 The ```onthefly``` Boolean tells the solver how to do the interprecision transfers.
 The easy way to get started is to use the ```mplu``` command directly on the matrix.
 That will build the MPArray, follow that with the factorization, and put in all in a structure that you can use with ```\```.

+While we document ```MPArray``` and other multiprecision data structures, we do not export the constructors.
+You should use the multiprecision factorizations instead.

 Now we will see how the results look.
 In this example we compare the result with iterative refinement with ```A\b```, which is LAPACK's LU.
 As you can see the results are equally good.
 Note that the factorization object ```MPF``` is the